veilair/circleci-docs/jekyll/_cci2/webhooks.md

 <sup>1</sup>Only leave this unchecked for testing purposes.

+## How webhooks are sent

+CircleCI sends webhooks as `HTTP POST` requests to the URL that is configured when a webhook is created.
+The body of these requests is always JSON encoded as UTF-8.

+CircleCI expects to receive a `2xx` HTTP response; any other response will be treated as an error.
+The request has a connection time out and a socket timeout.
+Currently, CircleCI does not retry sending webhooks at present, although this may change in the future.

 ## Event Specifications
 {: #event-specifications}

 CircleCI currently offers webhooks for the following events: